hammersSq/CTF_writeup/natas/Natas3.md

 ![Screenshot](imgs/natas3_image2.png)
- The robots.txt says that there is a page that is not listed in the research engines "/s3"
+ The robots.txt says that there is a page that is not listed in the research engines "/s3cr3t".

+visit that page will show you